gagneurlab/drop/docs/source/output.rst

 tab at the top of the screen.
 The Overview tab contains links to the:

 * Results for each mae group
-    * the number of samples, unique genes, and aberrant events
+    * number of samples, genes, and mono-allelically expressed heterozygous SNVs
     * a cascade plot that shows additional filters
     * histogram of inner cohort frequency
-    * summary of cascade plots and results table
+    * summary of the cascade plot and results table
 * Files for each mae group
     * Allelic counts
         * a directory containing the allelic counts of heterozygous variants
     * Results data tables of each sample (.Rds)
         * Rds objects containing the full results table regardless of MAE status
     * Significant MAE results tables
-        * a link to the results tsv file.
+        * a link to the results file
         * Only contains significant MAE for the alternative allele results and results that pass the config file cutoffs
 * Quality Control
     * QC Overview